stain/ro-crate-paper/manuscript.md

 1. being easy to understand and conceptually simple;
 2. providing a strong and opinionated guide regarding current best practices;
-3. adopting software stacks that are widely used on the Web.
+3. adopting de-facto standards that are widely used on the Web.

 In the following sections we show how the RO-Crate specification and ecosystem achieves these goals, which concur in forming our definition of “lightweight”.